 Criteria Conformance Level Remarks and Explanations example, "press the space bar"), and the user is allowed to extend the time limit at least ten times; or Real-time Exception: The time limit is a required part of a real-time event (for example, an auction), and no alternative to the time limit is possible; or Essential Exception: The time limit is essential and extending it would invalidate the activity; or 20 Hour Exception: The time limit is longer than 20 hours.
-2.2.2 Pause, Stop, Hide (Level A) For moving, blinking, scrolling; For any moving, blinking or scrolling information that (1) starts automatically, (2) lasts more than five seconds, and (3) is presented in parallel with other content, there is a mechanism for the user to pause, stop, or hide it unless the movement, blinking, or scrolling information that (1) starts automatically information that (1) starts automatically and (2) is presented in parallel with other content, there is a utomatically and (2) is presented in parallel with other content, there is a mechanism for the user to pause, stop, or hide it or to control the frequency of the update unless the auto-updating is part of an activity where it is essential.
+Partially Supports Most maying blinking carolling or auto undating 2.2.2 Pause, Stop, Hide (Level A) For moving, blinking, scrolling, or auto-updating information, all of the following are true: Moving, blinking, scrolling: For any moving, blinking or scrolling information that (1) starts automatically, (2) lasts more than five seconds, and (3) is presented in parallel with other content, there is a mechanism for the user to pause, stop, or hide it unless the movement, blinking, or scrolling is part of an activity where it is essential; and Auto-updating: For any auto-updating information that (1) starts automatically and (2) is presented in parallel with other content, there is a mechanism for the user to pause, stop, or hide it or to control the frequency of the update unless the auto-updating is part of an activity where it is essential.
 Note 1: For requirements related to flickering or flashing content, refer to Guideline 2.3.
 Note 2: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the Web page (whether it is used to meet other success criteria or not) must meet this success criterion.
 See Conformance Requirement 5: Non-Interference.
 Note 3: Content that is updated periodically by software or that is streamed to the user agent is not required to preserve or present information that is generated or received between the initiation of the pause and resuming presentation, as this may not be technically possible, and in many situations could be misleading to do so.
-Supports Moving, blinking, scrolling, or auto-updating information can be paused, stopped, hidden or controlled by the user.
+Partially Supports Most moving, blinking, scrolling, or auto-updating information can be paused, stopped, hidden or controlled by the user.
+However, exceptions exist: No control mechanism provided for automatically updating content found on page(s)/component(s): Login with Badges.
+Auto-playing media or animation has no mechanism to pause, stop, or hide found on page(s)/component(s): Login with Badges.